-The role of an air conditioner is to ensure the temperature in your home is perfect all year around.
+The role of an air conditioner is to ensure the ideal indoor temperature all year around.
 But what exactly is the ideal temperature?
 And what should you be setting your thermostat to in order to ensure maximum comfort without breaking the bank?

 How to determine the ideal indoor temperature for your home?

 That’s a tricky one.
 There are a few factors that will influence this, but there is an answer.